hkrogh/nordpool_diff/README.md

 # nordpool_diff custom component for Home Assistant

-Electricity spot prices can be fetched from [ENTSO-E](https://transparency.entsoe.eu/) and [Nord Pool](https://www.nordpoolgroup.com/) into Home Assistant, but making good use of those prices is not easy.
+Electricity spot prices can be fetched from [ENTSO-E](https://transparency.entsoe.eu/), Energy Data Service https://github.com/MTrab/energidataservice and [Nord Pool](https://www.nordpoolgroup.com/) into Home Assistant, but making good use of those prices is not easy.
 This component provides various algorithms whose output can be used for deciding when to turn water heater or car charger on/off, or for adjusting target temperature of a heater so that it will heat more just before prices